 Financial aid is available in the form of federal student aid, the Federal PELL Grant, SEOG, the Federal Stafford Loan and the FWS (Federal Work Study) program.
 Financial aid is available for the Artistry of Makeup program only.
 The two courses approved to be taken individually are not covered by Financial Aid.

-Step 2: File the FAFSA
+Step 2: Complete the FAFSA Form

-Elegance International school code is 014484.
+Elegance international School code is 014484.

 Completing the FAFSA online insures that the information is accurate and that it goes directly to the federal processor so you will receive your Student Aid Report sooner.